FNUAreena/fall-2025-group9/README.md

 The goal is simple:
 👉 Reduce food waste, improve planning, and optimize meal production costs across the district.

-The goal is simple:
-👉 Reduce food waste, improve planning, and optimize meal production costs across the district.

 # 🏷️ Badges

 <p align="left">